|

 Mexican War.

-The new border was set at the
+The mutual border changed.
+A new border was set at the

 Rio Grande and the Gila River, thus the United States had managed to